PuneetKhandelwalSweden/SitooAssignment/README.md

-# SitooAssignment
+# Sitoo Assignment
 ### Warehouse Management System

-I have used Spring Boot (Java) framework to build the Rest API.
-I have used Hibernate as ORM framework for building models and schemas in the database.
+* Using Spring Boot 3.0 (Java 11) framework to build the Rest API with Hibernate as ORM framework for building models and schemas in the database which is the default JPA for Spring boot.

+* Using maven as a build tool for managing dependencies in the project.

+* Added Dockerfile as well for the project.

+## Features
-I have used maven as a build tool for managing dependencies in the project.
-I have created some Dockerfile as well for the project.
-I have implemented all the features mentioned in the description and handled all the errors and exceptions with appropriate status codes.
+* Implemented all the features mentioned in the description and handled all the errors and exceptions with appropriate status codes.

-The application will run on port 8080.
+* The application will run on port 8080.
 Before running the application please be sure to change the mysql data source properties in the application.properties